Bajoukx/ramseygame/ramsey/TASKS.md

 ### Quick computation of $C_G$

-There is a method to compute the clique tensor of a graph that uses the adjacency matrix multiplication but is slow.
+There is a method to compute the clique tensor of a graph that uses the adjacency matrix multiplication, but it is slow.
 The method implemented now is a message passing algorithm using lists that can be improved.
 As an exercise it would also be interesting to create a graph neural network to predict the tensor and see how well it fares.

 ## Detecting if a tensor is the clique tensor of a graph